JLSMDS/ie-business-case-brent-price/README.md

 # ie-business-case-brent-price
-Repository for the uploading of initial files for students doing their master's thesis.
+Repository for the first upload of initial files for students doing their master's thesis.